 - The dog and handler must be willing to submit to training and testing.

-Once a dog is certified it still needs to get examined each year by a veterinarian and have the necessary paperwork submitted in order to renew a license.
+Once a dog is certified, it still needs to get examined each year by a veterinarian and have the necessary paperwork submitted in order to renew a license.
 It is important that you stay up on renewals because if you, unfortunately, miss the deadline, the handler needs to begin the re-testing process all over again.

-Suggestions for Service Animals
+Suggestions for Therapy Dogs

 Getting Started with Dog Training for Therapy

 Therapy dogs are different from service animals in that they are not specifically trained to deal with the deaf and blind, for example.
 However, therapy dogs can progress into service dogs, or simply remain therapy animals and help provide a lot of support in that means.